Orientations of Morse flow trees in Legendrian contact homology: Capping orientation of flow trees

 To define the capping orientation of a (partial) flow tree $\Gamma$ we proceed similar to Section \ref{sec:nonpunct}.
-The main difference is that we now have take the capping operators at the end vertices into account.
+The main difference is that we now have to take the capping operators at the end vertices into account.
+This works as follows.

 Assume that $\Gamma$ has a positive puncture $q_0$ and negative punctures $q_1,\dotsc,q_m$, ordered as explained in Section \ref{sec:slit}.
-Also assume that it has end-vertices $e_1,\dotsc e_k$ ordered similar as the negative punctures.
-Let $\dbar_{q \pm,\lambda}$, $\dbar_{e}$ denote the associated capping operators as defined in Section \ref{sec:capping} and in this section, respectively, and let $\hat{\Gamma}_\lambda$ denote the fully capped boundary condition associated to $\dbar_{\Gamma_\lambda}$, with the auxiliary directions included.
+Notice that some of the punctures will be special if $\Gamma$ is a partial flow tree.
+Also assume that $\Gamma$ has end-vertices $e_1,\dotsc e_k$ ordered similar as the negative punctures.
+Let $\dbar_{q \pm,\lambda}$, $\dbar_{e}$ denote the associated capping operators as defined in Section \ref{sec:capping} and Section \ref{sec:analys}, respectively, and let $\hat{\Gamma}_\lambda$ denote the fully capped trivialized Lagrangian boundary condition associated to $\dbar_{\Gamma_\lambda}$, with the auxiliary directions included.
 Assume that we glue the capping operators to the $\dbar_{\Gamma_\lambda}$-problem in the order so that we get the induced exact gluing sequence